 Coastlines globally face unprecedented threats from continued development and climate change.

 Marine biology is the study of marine organisms, and their behaviours and interactions with the environment.

 If you're fascinated by our amazing marine and coastal environments, a Marine Science major could be for you.

-Marine Science (Double Major)
+Marine Science (Extended Major)